mapeditor/tiled/docs/reference/json-map-format.rst

 .. csv-table::
     :header: Field, Type, Description
-    :widths: 10, 5, 40
+    :widths: 1, 1, 4

     animation,        array,              "Array of :ref:`Frames <json-frame>`"
-    id,               int,                "Local ID of the tile" image,            string,             "Image representing this tile (optional)" imageheight,      int,                "Height of the tile image in pixels" imagewidth,       int,                "Width of the tile image in pixels" objectgroup,      :ref:`json-layer`,  "Layer with type ``objectgroup`` (optional)" probability,      double,             "Percentage chance this tile is chosen when competing with others in the editor (optional)" properties,       array,              "A list of properties (name, value, type)" terrain,          array,              "Index of terrain for each corner of tile" type,             string,             "The type of the tile (optional)"
+    id,               int,                "Local ID of the tile" image,            string,             "Image representing this tile (optional)" imageheight,      int,                "Height of the tile image in pixels" imagewidth,       int,                "Width of the tile image in pixels" objectgroup,      :ref:`json-layer`,  "Layer with type ``objectgroup``, when collision shapes are specified (optional)" probability,      double,             "Percentage chance this tile is chosen when competing with others in the editor (optional)" properties,       array,              "Array of :ref:`Properties <json-property>`"
+    terrain,          array,              "Index of terrain for each corner of tile (optional)" type,             string,             "The type of the tile (optional)"

 A tileset that associates information with each tile, like its image